-&lt;sup>1 B-tree file system (BTRFS) is supported only on operating systems with kernel version 3.7 or later.
+1 B-tree file system (BTRFS) is supported only on operating systems with kernel version 3.7 or later.
 The earliest versions of compliant operating systems include Ubuntu 14.04, Debian 8, CentOS/Oracle Linux/RHEL 7, and SLES 12.

-&lt;sup>2 This OS distribution has reached end of life, and is therefore no longer tested.
-Support for this OS is therefore limited.
+2 This operating system distribution has reached end of life, and is therefore no longer tested.
+Support for this operating system is therefore limited.